mahldcat/jacobscienceproject/README.md

 # Biome Science Project
 This is comprised of several different files

 ## Model/Map of a Marine Biome
 This is a map made in Google Earth to showcase the location of several marine animals, and details regarding if they are producer/consumers or predator/prey
 Directions to import this file can be found here:
 1. Save this file: [Jacob's Biome Model.kml](https://raw.githubusercontent.com/mahldcat/jacobscienceproject/main/Jacob's%20Biome%20Model.kml) to disk
 2. Next you will need to follow the directions here: https://support.google.com/earth/answer/7365595?hl=en&co=GENIE.Platform%3DDesktop

+Note:  A video of this map can be seen at https://youtu.be/oTztfc3mCYU

 ## Food Web
 [FoodWeb](https://github.com/mahldcat/jacobscienceproject/blob/main/foodWeb.md)